sto3psl/crawli/README.md

 I hope this will be a lot of fun and everyone can learn something new 🙂.

+## Topics

+These are the topics we will touch during the project.
+In no particular order:

+* Learn how to use basic Node.js APIs
+* Refactoring code
+* Writing tests for more reliable code
+* Javascript tooling
+* Writing asynchronous code
+* A little bit of frontend development with [Preact](https://preactjs.com)

 ## Development

 To start developing on this project, clone this repository and install it's dependencies.